 Let’s get the basics out of the way, and quickly define Amazon Music for those who have been under a rock (don’t worry, no hard feelings).

 Amazon Music is a digital music streaming service operated by the Amazon company.
 Launched in 2007, the platform quickly gained traction.
-Since then, Amazon have expanded their repertoire, added various subscription packages and improved their service.
+Since then, Amazon has expanded their repertoire, added various subscription packages and improved its service.
 As a company that is used by millions globally, the next step was to conquer music streaming.
 Knowing the giant that Amazon is, just imagine the many great things that the company incorporates into their streaming service.

-In addition, it’s available on any Alexa-enabled device, plus Fire tablets and Fire TV’s.
+In addition, it’s available on any Alexa-enabled device, plus Fire tablets and Fire TVs.
 There are also Amazon Music Desktop apps for Mac & PC.

 Wondering ‘how much is Amazon Music Unlimited’ and what more you get?
 We’ve got you covered below: